ibm-cloud-docs/vpc/bs_snapshots_about.md

 ## Snapshots for second-generation block storage volumes
 {: #sdp-snapshots}

-As of 25 March 2025, as a customer with special access, you can provision second-generation storage volumes with the `sdp` profile and create snapshots of these volumes.
+As of 25 March 2025, as a customer with special access, you can provision second-generation storage volumes with the `sdp` profile and create snapshots of these volumes in Dallas, Frankfurt, Tokyo, and Washington, DC.
 {: beta}

 During the [Beta]{: tag-cyan} phase, you can create up to 512 snapshots.
 You can even create snapshots when the volumes are unattached.

+The snapshots that are created for `sdp` volumes have an independent lifecycle from the parent volume.
+You can delete the volume and the snapshot persists.

 Second-generation storage volumes can range in size from 1 TB to 32 TB.
 You can create a snapshot of the entire volume without capacity restrictions.

-The snapshots that are created for `sdp` volumes have an independent lifecycle from the parent volume.
-You can delete the volume and the snapshot persists.

-You can use your snapshots to create other second-generation volumes in the same region.
+You can use your snapshots to create second-generation volumes in the region where the snapshot is.
 You can't use your second-generation snapshot to create a volume with a first-generation volume profile.
-Similarly, you can't use first-generation volume's snapshot to create a volume with the `sdp` profile.
+Similarly, a snapshot from a first-generation volume can't be used to create a volume with the 'sdp' profile.

+Cross-region copies of snapshots are not supported in this release.

-You cannot copy the snapshot to another region, nor can you create of consistency group snapshots of multiple `sdp` volumes.
+You cannot create of consistency group snapshots of `sdp` volumes.
 Fast restore clones are not supported for second-generation snapshots yet either.

 ## Securing your data
 {: #bs-snapshot-data-security}